GlennyDC/koa-rest-mongoose-seed/README.md

 ## Features

 #### Advanced input validation
-Although GraphQL already provides powerful query validation against the schema, a more advanced input validation is achieved with [Joi](https://github.com/hapijs/joi "Joi repository").
+Although GraphQL already provides a powerful query validation scheme, a more advanced input validation is achieved with [Joi](https://github.com/hapijs/joi "Joi repository").
 The GraphQL query validation indicates if a query is valid (e.g. do the requested fields exist, are all the required inputs present and of the correct type, ...).
-The Joi input validation on the other hand indicates if the received input is valid per field resolver against a custom defined schema (e.g. is a number not too big, if one input is present, another one should be present aswell, ...).
+The Joi input validation on the other hand indicates if the received input is valid against a custom defined schema (e.g. is a number not too big, if one input is present, another one should be present aswell, ...).
 If the provided input does not match its schema, an error with code `INPUT_INVALID_ERROR` will be returned by the server.
+The error is enhanced with a brief description of the validation errors.

 ## Design considerations